Resident234/php.net/pages/www.php.net_features.connection-handling.php.md

 <?php
 function abort()
 {
-&#xA0; &#xA0;&#xA0; global $dsd;
+     global $dsd;
-&#xA0; &#xA0;&#xA0; if(connection_aborted())
+     if(connection_aborted())
-&#xA0; &#xA0; &#xA0; &#xA0; &#xA0;&#xA0; unlink($dsd.&apos;/file.ini&apos;);
+           unlink($dsd.&apos;/file.ini&apos;);
 }
 register_shutdown_function(&apos;abort&apos;);
 $dsd=getcwd();
 ?>
 ```

 #

-The point mentioned in the last comment isn&apos;t always the case.

-If a user&apos;s connection is lost half way through an order processing script is confirming a user&apos;s credit card/adding them to a DB, etc (due to their ISP going down, network trouble... whatever) and your script tries to send back output (such as, &quot;pre-processing order&quot; or any other type of confirmation), then your script will abort -- and this could cause problems for your process.

-I have an order script that adds data to a InnoDB database (through MySQL) and only commits the transactions upon successful completion.
-Without ignore_user_abort(), I have had times when a user&apos;s connection dropped during the processing phase... and their card was charged, but they weren&apos;t added to my local DB.

-So, it&apos;s always safe to ignore any aborts if you are processing sensitive transactions that should go ahead, whether your user is &quot;watching&quot; on the other end or not.
+The point mentioned in the last comment isn&apos;t always the case.<br><br>If a user&apos;s connection is lost half way through an order processing script is confirming a user&apos;s credit card/adding them to a DB, etc (due to their ISP going down, network trouble... whatever) and your script tries to send back output (such as, "pre-processing order" or any other type of confirmation), then your script will abort -- and this could cause problems for your process.<br><br>I have an order script that adds data to a InnoDB database (through MySQL) and only commits the transactions upon successful completion.
+Without ignore_user_abort(), I have had times when a user&apos;s connection dropped during the processing phase... and their card was charged, but they weren&apos;t added to my local DB.<br><br>So, it&apos;s always safe to ignore any aborts if you are processing sensitive transactions that should go ahead, whether your user is "watching" on the other end or not.

 #